Fetch a List of PowerApps across Environments

 Power Automate Setup Details

-Fetch the Data
+Fetch the Model Driven Apps

 To begin with, I get all pages for a specific section of my OneNote Notebook.
 This is used later to determine if a page needs to be created or updated.
 Next, using the Power Automate connector “Power Platform for admin v2”, use the “Retrieves a list of environments” action and loop through each environment.